Civics @ WDHS

 Charles III assumed the title "King of Canada" automatically following the death of his mother on September 8th, 2022.

 *Read "What's a Monarchy For?"
-(Letter from Governor General David Johnston to Deborah Vujlsteke) on pages 149-154 in The Idea of Canada (Toronto: McClelland & Stewart, 2016) to see what our current governor general thinks about the value of Canada's constitutional monarchy.
+(Letter from Governor General David Johnston to Deborah Vujlsteke) on pages 149-154 in The Idea of Canada (Toronto: McClelland & Stewart, 2016) to see what former Governor General David Johnston thought about the value of Canada's constitutional monarchy.

 Learn more about Queen Elizabeth II (reigned 1952-2022):